Inter held by Lazio at title party as debt deadline looms, Sassuolo down

 A source told AFP on Saturday that it was "unlikely" that Inter's Chinese owners Suning would be able to fulfil its obligation to Oaktree.

-That means Oaktree could take control of the club in a similar manner to how AC Milan were acquired by another US fund, Elliott Management, six years ago.
+That means Oaktree could take control of the club in a similar manner to the way AC Milan were acquired by another US fund, Elliott Management, six years ago.

+"We are focused on what happens on the pitch," said Inter captain and Serie A's leading scorer Lautaro Martinez.

+"All we can do today is enjoy the moment, have fun at this party with our families and our fans."

 Inter's sporting CEO Giuseppe Marotta put a brave face on the situation when speaking to broadcaster DAZN pre-match, saying that the club were in a "solid" position.